Expect Copper prices to trade sideways today: Angel Commodities

 Outlook

-LME Copper prices are currently trading higher by 0.4 percent at $5716/t.
-Prices are expected to trade sideways today as investors will be cautious after comment by U.S. President Donald Trump indicating a major conflict with North Korea in the standoff over its nuclear and missile programs.
-Also, global markets will keenly watch Advance GDP data from the US due today.
+LME Copper prices are currently trading higher by 0.7 percent at $5776/t.
+Prices are expected to trade sideways today as tensions between the US and North Korea refused to ease.
+Also, China’s Caixin manufacturing PMI fell to the lowest in seven months in April.
 We expect MCX copper prices to trade sideways today.

 For all commodities report, click here